Where We Be

 of the steepest stretch and came to a turn for Acaime los Colibres (colibres = hummingbirds).

-bridges over rushing jungle streams on the way back
+rushing jungle streams on the way back

-The more rickety the better!
-Very Indiana Jones!
+The more rickety the better -- very Indiana Jones!

 Near the endpoint of the hike the scenery opened up again